AREAS OF RESEARCH, TEACHING AND PUBLIC SERVICE

 Edited Book Collections from this work to date include:

-Against Colonization & Rural Dispossession: Local Resistance in South & East Asia, the Pacific and Africa (Kapoor, D., ed., 2017); Research, Dispossession and Labour: Indigenous, Small Peasant and Urban Poor Activisms in the Americas and Asia (edited with Steven Jordan, in progress, 2019); and NGOization: Complicity, Contradictions and Prospects (edited with Aziz Choudry, 2013)-- all with Zed Publications (London & NY) and Learning From the Ground Up: Global Perspectives on Social Movements and Knowledge Production (edited with Aziz Choudry, 2010/13, Palgrave Macmillan, NY).
+Against Colonization & Rural Dispossession: Local Resistance in South & East Asia, the Pacific and Africa (Kapoor, D., ed., 2017); Research and Indigenous, Peasant and Urban Poor Activisms Against Dispossession and Labour Exploitation in the Americas and Asia (edited with Steven Jordan, in progress, 2019); and NGOization: Complicity, Contradictions and Prospects (edited with Aziz Choudry, 2013)-- all with Zed Publications (London & NY) and Learning From the Ground Up: Global Perspectives on Social Movements and Knowledge Production (edited with Aziz Choudry, 2010/13, Palgrave Macmillan, NY).

 Refereed Articles in relation to various aspects of this work over time have been published in journals such as: